 Where:

-there has been an Adverse Analytical Finding and, after DFSNZ has carried out the steps under Rule 7.2 which are applicable, DFSNZ considers that an anti- doping rule violation has been committed under Rule 2.1; or
+there has been an Adverse Analytical Finding and, after the Commission has carried out the steps under Rule 7.2 which are applicable, the Commission considers that an anti- doping rule violation has been committed under Rule 2.1; or

-after considering and assessing documentation or information obtained or provided during any investigation under Rule 7.9 and any further matters which it considers relevant, DFSNZ considers that an anti-doping rule violation under Rules 2.2 to 2.11 has occurred and decides that it will bring Violation Proceedings against any Participant or other Person,
+after considering and assessing documentation or information obtained or provided during any investigation under Rule 7.9 and any further matters which it considers relevant, the Commission considers that an anti-doping rule violation under Rules 2.2 to 2.11 has occurred and decides that it will bring Violation Proceedings against any Participant or other Person,

-DFSNZ will notify the Participant or Person in writing who is alleged to have committed the anti- doping rule violation setting out the anti-doping rule violation which DFSNZ alleges has been committed.
+The Commission will notify the Participant or Person in writing who is alleged to have committed the anti- doping rule violation setting out the anti-doping rule violation which the Commission alleges has been committed.
 The notice will give particulars of the alleged violation, the possible Consequences which may apply if the anti-doping rule violation is established, matters related to Provisional Suspension (if applicable), and other information required under the International Standard for Results Management.
-DFSNZ will also notify the other parties who will be notified of the allegation under Rule 8.2.
+The Commission will also notify the other parties who will be notified of the allegation under Rule 8.2.
 The notice will also provide that the Participant or Person who is the subject of the Anti-Doping Rule Violation Proceeding may be able to obtain a suspension of Consequences if they provide Substantial Assistance under Rule 10.7.1, may admit the anti- doping rule violation in writing and potentially benefit from a one-year reduction in the period of Ineligibility under Rule 10.8.1 (if applicable) and/or seek to enter into a case resolution agreement by admitting the anti-doping rule violation(s) under Rule 10.8.2.

 Notice to Organisations

-When DFSNZ has determined as a result of any investigation that it will bring anti-doping rule Violation Proceedings, in addition to giving the notice under Rule 8.1, DFSNZ will simultaneously notify the Participant’s or Person’s National Anti-Doping Organisation (where applicable), the relevant National Sporting Organisation(s), the relevant International Federation(s), any other relevant Signatory to the Code and WADA, of the alleged Violation, identifying the Participant or Person who it alleges has committed the anti-doping rule violation and providing the details which are given to the Participant or Person under Rule 8.1.
-DFSNZ will also promptly report this information into ADAMS.
+When the Commission has determined as a result of any investigation that it will bring anti-doping rule Violation Proceedings, in addition to giving the notice under Rule 8.1, the Commission will simultaneously notify the Participant’s or Person’s National Anti-Doping Organisation (where applicable), the relevant National Sporting Organisation(s), the relevant International Federation(s), any other relevant Signatory to the Code and WADA, of the alleged Violation, identifying the Participant or Person who it alleges has committed the anti-doping rule violation and providing the details which are given to the Participant or Person under Rule 8.1.
+The Commission will also promptly report this information into ADAMS.

 Waiver of Hearing

-The right to a hearing may be waived either expressly or by the Athlete’s or other Person’s failure to challenge DFSNZ’s assertion that an anti-doping rule violation has occurred within such time as the Rules of the Sports Tribunal allow.
+The right to a hearing may be waived either expressly or by the Athlete’s or other Person’s failure to challenge the Commission’s assertion that an anti-doping rule violation has occurred within such time as the Rules of the Sports Tribunal allow.

 Notice to Sports Tribunal or NSO Anti-Doping Tribunal

-Where DFSNZ has determined that it will bring anti-doping rule Violation Proceedings against any Participant or Person, it will notify the Sports Tribunal or the relevant NSO Anti-Doping Tribunal of the alleged violation and bring anti-doping rule Violation Proceedings before the Sports Tribunal or relevant NSO Anti-Doping Tribunal.
-Where DFSNZ is not aware of the position in relation to the existence of any relevant NSO Anti-Doping Tribunal it will notify the Sports Tribunal.
-DFSNZ will file and serve the documents required to commence anti-doping rule Violation Proceedings under the Rules of the Sports Tribunal or NSO Anti-Doping Tribunal.
+Where the Commission has determined that it will bring anti-doping rule Violation Proceedings against any Participant or Person, it will notify the Sports Tribunal or the relevant NSO Anti-Doping Tribunal of the alleged violation and bring anti-doping rule Violation Proceedings before the Sports Tribunal or relevant NSO Anti-Doping Tribunal.
+Where the Commission is not aware of the position in relation to the existence of any relevant NSO Anti-Doping Tribunal it will notify the Sports Tribunal.
+The Commission will file and serve the documents required to commence anti-doping rule Violation Proceedings under the Rules of the Sports Tribunal or NSO Anti-Doping Tribunal.

 Single Hearing before CAS